bediger4000/alien_words/README.md

 if  the second characters are identical, compare third characters, and so on.

-You get one lexically less than relationship of characters between any pair of adjacent words, but you can't assume an immediate, parent-child relationship.
+You get at most one lexically less than relationship of characters between any pair of adjacent words, but you can't assume an immediate, parent-child relationship.